Spring season open · Mar 15 – Jun 25 places left · Classic 7d · May 03Rhododendron bloom reported at Forest Camp

 Answers to the questions people actually ask.

-Eight questions that come up on every booking call, answered plainly.
+The questions people search and ask on every booking call, answered plainly.

 Mardi Himal is a 5,587-metre peak in the Annapurna Himal range of north-central Nepal.
-It sits inside the Annapurna Conservation Area of Kaski District, about 40 km north of Pokhara.
+It sits inside the Annapurna Conservation Area of Kaski District, about 40 km north of Pokhara, directly beneath Machhapuchhre.

 How high is Mardi Himal?